-Companies must transplant one brain coral from the surface to the coral restoration area.
-The brain coral will be located on the surface, side of the pool at the start of the product demonstration run.
+Companies must transplant one branching coral and one brain coral from the surface to the coral restoration area.
+Both the branching coral and the brain coral will be located on the surface, side of the pool at the start of the product demonstration run.
+The branching coral will be constructed from 1⁄2-inch PVC pipe painted pink with a rope carrying mechanism attached.
 The brain coral will be constructed from a plastic bowl with a rope carrying mechanism attached.